triandco/tantivy-pytrec-eval/README.md

 # Running evaluation
 ## 1. Prerequiste
-This project is built in a linux container as [pytrec_eval is not playing nicely with pip on windows](https://github.com/cvangysel/pytrec_eval/issues/32).
+1. This project is built in a linux container as [pytrec_eval is not playing nicely with pip on windows](https://github.com/cvangysel/pytrec_eval/issues/32).
 If you prefer to run it on your local environment, make sure you have:
     * Python 3.9
     * cargo lastest
     * Java latest with OpenJDK and gradle

-## 2. Running tantivy retrieval task
 1. Download and unzip a [dataset](https://github.com/beir-cellar/beir) into ```.\data``` folder.
 For instance, if you choose the Scifact dataset your folder should look like
 ```
 data